Office of Postsecondary Education, Department of Education.

 Purpose of Program: The ANNH Program provides grants to eligible institutions of higher education (IHEs) to enable them to improve and expand their capacity to serve Alaska Natives and Native Hawaiians.
 Institutions may use these grants to plan, develop, or implement activities that strengthen the institution.

-Priorities: This notice contains one competitive preference priority.
-This priority is from the Secretary's Final Supplemental Priorities and Definitions for Discretionary Grant Programs (83 FR 9096) (Supplemental Priorities), which were published in the Federal Register on March 2, 2018.
+Priority: This notice contains one competitive preference priority.
+This priority is from the Secretary's Final Supplemental Priorities and Definitions for Discretionary Grant Programs (Supplemental Priorities), which were published in the Federal Register on March 2, 2018 (83 FR 9096).

 This priority is: